 With Brexit looming, the future of the construction sector is uncertain.
 One thing, however, is clear.
 Planning applications need to be processed much faster.
-With 50% of the UK economy dependent on construction the unnecessary delays caused by planning departments to large projects are significantly slowing the wider economy down.
+With 50% of the UK economy dependent on construction the unnecessary delays caused by planning departments to large projects are slowing the wider economy down.

 Property Expert Series: Grant Erskine From Grant Erskine Architects